Discover more from Walking in the Light

 There was a time when political parties hotly contested elections without using character assassination as a super weapon.
 There was a time when, after the election, those left standing actually focused on governing, not on winning regardless of the ethical and moral costs.
 Democrats and Republicans used to battle for their beliefs in the halls of government during the day and enjoy friendship and fellowship afterwards.
 Those personal friendships engendered a certain personal trust which in turn enabled compromise and momentum.

 Our ills are not things that should further divide us.
 They are problems to be solved.
 I am enough of an optimist to believe that if John Adams and Thomas Jefferson could do it, we can too.
-We just need to decide that we will live and work together with honor, respect, and civility toward one another.
+We need to decide that we will live and work together with honor, respect, and civility toward one another - then do it.
 The shadow that such a climate would cast over the nation would be large indeed.

 America needs to get back to work.
 Together as compatriots, not as combatants.
-The question is: Do we have the desire, intent, and strength of will to do it?
+The question is: Do we have the desire, intent, and strength of will that are required to become our better selves?